shriramkv/mcp-beyond-tools/README.md

 Most MCP servers in the wild expose everything as a tool, even plain data reads.
 That forces the host through a code-execution consent flow for what should have been a simple read, bloats the model's context window with tool schemas, and makes auditing harder.
 This repository is a small, complete, tested server (**DocVault**, a local document vault) built to demonstrate the correct split.

-This is the code companion to the AAIF Ambassador blog post *"The Unknowns of MCP: What Most Developers Still Haven't Noticed"*, specifically Unknown 1 (tools are only one of the primitives) and Unknown 6 (context economics).

 ## The rule of thumb this repo demonstrates